AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/validation-summary.md

 If an error occurs in the JavaScript code editor, an error status is displayed along with the reason.

-To learn more about validations, you can visit the [Adobe Experience Platform Assurance Validations](https://github.com/adobe/griffon-validation-plugins) GitHub.
-There you can find examples from validations owned by Adobe, as well as the [wiki](https://github.com/adobe/griffon-validation-plugins/wiki) that describes validations in more detail.
+To learn more about validations, please visit the [Adobe Experience Platform Assurance Validations](https://github.com/adobe/griffon-validation-plugins) GitHub.
+There you will find examples of validations owned by Adobe.
+See the [wiki](https://github.com/adobe/griffon-validation-plugins/wiki) for more detailed descriptions of validations.